AntGaming/enpassant/README.md

 - [ ] speech bubble on the king for max troll or fix en passant cheese in king fight

 ## QOL
+- [ ] Dev mode global - make it easier to test and skip cutscenes
 - [ ] save progress
 - [ ] level play screens in the correct art style
 - [ ] Pause Screen